Ipuch/spartacus-shoulder-kinematic-dataset/README.md

 ### XXX_X, XXX_Y or XXX_Z
 variable type: string
 X, Y and Z denote the axis of the segment coordinates system.
 The anatomical direction of the axis:
 - +anteroposterior: the axis is pointing anteriorly
 - -anteroposterior: the axis is pointing posteriorly
 - +mediolateral: the axis is pointing medially
 - -mediolateral: the axis is pointing laterally
-- +vertical: the axis is pointing superiorly
+- +superioinferior: the axis is pointing superiorly
-- -vertical: the axis is pointing inferiorly
+- -superioinferior: the axis is pointing inferiorly

 This nomenclature/terminology has been chosen because in the case the segement coordinate system doesn't properly follow the ISB recommandations, the axis can vaguely point in the direction, but not strictly regarding the ISB recommendations.

 ## Other columns
-### Thoracohumeral_sequence
+### thoracohumeral_sequence
 variable type: string
 The sequence of the thoracohumeral joint:
 - yxy
 - zyx

+### thoracohumeral_angle
+variable type: string
+When no sequence is given, the thoracohumeral angle is given:
+- angle(yt, yh)

+### thoracohumeral_usable
+variable type: boolean
+True if the thoracohumeral joint can be used to compute the humerothoracic elevation angle, False otherwise

+### thoracohumeral_risk
+variable type: boolean
+True if the thoracohumeral joint is usable, but can be used with a risk, False otherwise A risk is known when the thoracohumeral joint is not perfectly in accordance with the ISB recommendations, but the thoracohumeral joint can still be used as the data may be valuable.

+## Joint motion columns

+### humeral_motion
+variable type: string
+The motion performed:
+- frontal elevation
+- scapular elevation
+- sagittal elevation
 - to be completed ...

-## Joint motion columns

 ### joint
 variable type: string